 5. Cut the pairs apart and lay them in front of the sewing machine.

-6. Repeat step 2-5 but this time sew one side of the pair (either triangle A or B) to one side of triangle C.
+6. Repeat steps 2-5 but this time sew one side of the pair (either triangle A or B) to one side of triangle C.

 7. Lay a set of triangles ABC in front of you.
 Sew the bottom edges of the outer triangles to each other.
 Right sides of fabric need to be together.